Ultimate Guide to Disciplinary Proceedings

 To disregard the mitigation without further investigation could leave the employer exposed to allegations of discrimination.

-13. Are there instances where an employee can file for disciplinary proceedings due to the misconduct of an employer?
+Disciplinary proceedings due to the misconduct of an employer

 Where an employee has a dispute at work, whether that is due to the alleged action of their employer or a colleague, they can raise their concerns via the grievance procedure, which will be set out in your employee handbook.